-A competitive analysis study is a usability engineering method administered to critically compare a suite of similar applications according to their relative merits (Nielsen, 1992).
-While most usability engineering methods solicit feedback directly from targeted end users, a competitive analysis study is a theory-based method in which the design/development team leverages established theoretical principles to evaluate the collected suite of applications (Roth, 2011).
+A competitive analysis study is a usability engineering method administered to critically compare a suite of similar applications according to their relative merits (Nielsen 1992).
+While most usability engineering methods solicit feedback directly from targeted end users, a competitive analysis study is a theory-based method in which the design/development team leverages established theoretical principles to evaluate the collected suite of applications (Roth 2011).
 In other words, a competitive analysis study is a content analysis of secondary sources-common to archival research in social science-conducted for the purpose of usability engineering.
 While not a replacement for user-based evaluation, a competitive analysis study may be beneficial in a variety of mapping and visualization contexts, such as when the design/development team knows little about the application domain, when a user-based needs assessment study cannot be completed due to limited project resources or limited access to targeted end users, when there are a large number of existing applications that implement similar functionality, and when there is a previous version of the visualization tool already in use.
-Thus, a competitive analysis study primarily is appropriate during the early, formative stages of design and development (see Robinson et al., 2005, for a discussion of formative versus summative usability assessment).
+Thus, a competitive analysis study primarily is appropriate during the early, formative stages of design and development (see Robinson et al. 2005, for a discussion of formative versus summative usability assessment).

-In this paper, we demonstrate the potential of the competitive analysis method for cartography through the case study of water level visualization, or map-based visualization tools depicting the exposure or flooding of land as a result of historical/current storm events or future climate change predictions (Kostelnick et al., 2009).
+In this paper, we demonstrate the potential of the competitive analysis method for cartography through the case study of water level visualization, or map-based visualization tools depicting the exposure or flooding of land as a result of historical/current storm events or future climate change predictions (Kostelnick et al. 2009).
 The competitive analysis was completed during the formative stages of design and development of the U.S. National Oceanic & Atmospheric Administration (NOAA) Lake Level Viewer, a map-based visualization tool supporting adaptive coastal management of hazards related to future water level change across the Great Lakes (USA).
+The NOAA Lake Level Viewer is a sibling visualization tool to the NOAA Sea Level Rise Viewer (Figure 1a), which supports adaptive management of coastal hazards along the Atlantic, Pacific, and Gulf of Mexico shorelines in the U.S. While climate modeling suggests a likely increase in global sea levels over the next century (IPCC, 2007), regional climate modeling in the Great Lakes suggests a possible decrease in lake levels, but an increase in the annual variation of water levels (Angel and Kunkel 2010; Hayhoe et al. 2010).
+The water levels across the Great Lakes already set or approached record lows in 2012-2013.
+Thus, a fundamental redesign of the Lake Level Viewer was necessary to support the very different adaptive management context in the Great Lakes.

 The purpose of the competitive analysis was threefold.
-First, the competitive analysis captured existing best practices in water level visualization, allowing for identification of common design and development solutions to the end of identifying key user needs that must be supported in the Lake Level Viewer.
+First, the competitive analysis captured existing best practices in water level visualization, allowing for identification of common design and development solutions to the end of determining key user needs that must be supported in the Lake Level Viewer.
 Second, the competitive analysis suggested possible opportunities for the Lake Level Viewer, pointing out currently unmet user needs that may be supported by the tool.
 Finally, because the tools are compared according to theoretical principles in cartography, the competitive analysis revealed important gaps between theory and practice, helping to problematize suboptimal solutions and to stimulate discussion about functional and technological innovation.